-Intel forecasts first-quarter below estimates, shares fall
+Intel's forecast misses on slowing China, data center; shares tumble

-(Reuters) - Intel Corp forecast current-quarter revenue and profit below analysts’ estimates and missed on fourth-quarter revenue expectations on Thursday, as a slowdown in China hit demand for its data center chips.
+(Reuters) - Intel Corp forecast current-quarter revenue and profit below analysts’ estimates and missed on fourth-quarter sales expectations on Thursday, hit by a slowdown in China and sluggish demand for its data center and modem chips.

-The company’s shares fell 7.7 percent in extended trading and also undid part of a chip stock rally earlier in the day due to better-than-feared quarterly results from a clutch of chipmakers such as Texas Instruments Inc, Xilinx Inc and Lam Research Corp.
+The company’s shares fell 7.7 percent in extended trading and also undid part of a chip stock rally earlier in the day following better-than-feared quarterly results from a clutch of companies such as Texas Instruments Inc, Xilinx Inc and Lam Research Corp.

+Smaller rival Advanced Micro Devices, which reports results next Tuesday, dropped 2 percent, while Nvidia fell 1 percent.

+Sales warnings from Apple Inc, Samsung Electronics Co Ltd and Taiwan Semiconductor Co Ltd earlier this month had pointed to stagnating smartphone demand and a cooling Chinese economy.

 Intel forecast first-quarter revenue of $16 billion and adjusted earnings of 87 cents per share.